 Zerto provides data protection software for virtualized infrastructure and cloud environments.
 Its main product, Zerto Virtual Replication (ZVR), was released in August 2011.
 ZVR is the foundation of Zerto’s IT Resilience Platform, which was announced in May 2018.
 Zerto’s IT Resilience Platform provides continuous data protection (CDP), including backup, disaster recovery (DR) and long-term retention (LTR) by capturing I/O traces through a filter driver and writing them to a remote log.
-One of its key differentiators compared to earlier CDP providers is its ability to provide data and workload migration across on-premises and cloud environments.
+One of its key differentiators compared to earlier-to-market CDP providers is its ability to provide data and workload migration across on-premises and cloud environments.
 Zerto is headquartered in Boston, Massachusetts.
 As of May 2019, it has 750 employees, 7,000 customers and 1,000 partners.

 Zerto IT Resilience Platform Product Brief Includes: